Riksev/Riksev/README.md

 - Environments: Node.js
 - Tests: Jest
 - Formatting: Prettier

-## Planning to learn:
-- React
-- TypeScript
-- And a lot more
 <!--
 **Riksev/Riksev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.